 ICONIC PUBS OF THE OUTBACK

+Departing 01 May 21.
 Come and join us on this exciting 15 day tour to some Australia’s most iconic Outback Pubs.
-We visit Bourke, Hungerford, Thargomindah, Noccundra, Toompine, Innamincka, Cameron’s Corner, Tibooburra, the Palace hotel at Broken Hill and of course the most famous Outback Pub of them all the legendary Birdsville Hotel.
+Visit Bourke, Hungerford, Thargomindah, Noccundra, Toompine, Innamincka, Cameron’s Corner, Tibooburra, the Palace Hotel at Broken Hill and of course the most famous Outback Pub of them all the legendary Birdsville Hotel.
 Although we visit lots of iconic pubs it’s not just about the pubs… it’s the outback with amazing sunsets and wonderful scenery.

 * Back O Bourke Exhibition Centre